 The water and soil sample were collected each month on the sampling point (Figure 2).
 The study was carried out between the period of November 2023 - January 2024.
 The subsurface water sample was collected near the shore side which is denoted as site 1 of the river where animal and industrial pollution is high (Figure 2) and flowing water was collected from site 2 which was 200 feet away from site 1 using spot sampling procedure.
+The water samples were collected from site 1 & 2 through sterile sampling glass bottles and transported to the laboratory within 3-5 hrs.
 The soil samples were collected from the shore side of the sampling location.
-Standard procedures were followed for the collection, preservation, and transportation of the water samples to the laboratory by APH regulations [11].
+Standard procedures were followed for the collection, preservation, and transportation of the water samples to the laboratory by APH regulations [13].